Loams/CoffeeMachine/README.md

 ## Create a new Drink

-You have to create a new class that extends ``Drink`` and define into constructor the price like this You can define into your class the consomable needed
+You have to create a new class that extends ``Drink`` and define into constructor the price like this

+You can define into your class the consumable needed into the constructor
 ```
 class Tea extends Drink
 {